-NMH aspires to be a 'good employer' by applying the following elements:
+NMH aspires to be a good employer by applying the following elements:

-- NMH values-Integrity, Respect, Innovation and Team Work

-- leadership, accountability and culture.
+- NMH values Integrity/Ngākau Tapatahi , Respect/Manaakitanga, Innovation/Auaha and Teamwork/ Whakarāmemene, leadership, accountability and culture

 - health, safety and wellbeing

 - equal employment opportunities

 - recruitment, selection and induction

 - remuneration, recognition and conditions

-- recognition of the aims and employment needs of Māori and Pacifica
+- a programme to increase the participation of Māori in our workforce

 - recognition of the aims and cultural differences of ethnic and minority groups, and building of cultural competence

 - recognition of the employment needs of people with disabilities

 - harassment and bullying prevention.

 NMH has an equal employment opportunities focus within the relevant policies.
-A highly contestable recruitment and selection procedure is followed to ensure fairness and equal opportunity.
+A highly contestable recruitment and selection procedure is followed to ensure fairness and equity in employment opportunities.